aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheIamAuthenticationPlugin.md

 To enable the IAM Authentication Connection Plugin, add the plugin code `iam` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value, or to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).

+The plugin requires valid AWS credentials.
+See more details at [AWS Credentials Configuration](../custom-configuration/AwsCredentialsConfiguration.md)

 ## AWS IAM Database Authentication
 The AWS JDBC Driver supports Amazon AWS Identity and Access Management (IAM) authentication.
 When using AWS IAM database authentication, the host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `db-identifier.cluster-XYZ.us-east-2.rds.amazonaws.com`